Best Nintendo Switch capture cards for streaming in 2022

 Keep in mind that the video quality is going to vary based on the capture card you choose.
 The best capture cards will use H.264 encoding, but other methods are possible.
 However, non-H.264 encoders willy typically require a more powerful PC for processing.

 How much is a capture card for the Nintendo Switch?

 It depends on your budget.
 If you’re looking at a basic solution then you can get by with the cost of what a new Nintendo Switch game costs.
 If you want something more premium and with more capabilities then you’re looking at a price that’s 3 or 4 times the cost of the budget solution.

 Why are capture cards so expensive?

 It’s not just the physical components that account for a capture card’s cost.
-A lot of time, research, and money goes into testing these cards and for setting up manufacturing.
-Companies also need to take into account the marketing into the product’s price just so people can know about it!
+A lot of time, research, and money go into testing these cards and setting up manufacturing.
+Companies also need to take into account the marketing of the product’s price just so people can know about it!